usnationalarchives/Electronic-Records-Accessioning-Support-Tools/README.md

 This software is located in the bin folder of this repository.

 Usage instruction is located in the documents folder of this repository.

+## File Compare ##

+File Compare allows you to compare lists of filenames.
+This could be a list from a directory to a list of filenames obtained from an external source of metadata.

+An example would be a list from a database or spreadsheet.
+With accessions of several thousand unique files, this tool expedites the process of making sure the external metadata matches up exactly with the files received from the agency.